emfcamp/Website/docs/documentation.md

 We've also recently changed Ticket to Purchase, and TicketType to Product.
 There may still be bits of old code that refer to these classes or use confusing names.
 Please fix them if you see them!

-Depending on your setup, you probably want to run the following to avoid accidentally committing things:
+Depending on your setup, you may want to run the following to avoid accidentally committing things:

 ```
-git update-index --skip-worktree Pipfile.lock config/test.cfg
+git update-index --skip-worktree config/test.cfg
 ```

-To undo this (if either file has been updated by someone else):
+To undo this (if either file has been updated by someone else, or you want to commit your changes):

 ```
-git update-index --no-skip-worktree Pipfile.lock config/test.cfg
+git update-index --no-skip-worktree config/test.cfg
 ```

 Development processes